compsys-progtools/spring2024/syllabus/about.md

 ## About this course

 In this course we will study the tools that we use as programmers and use them as a lens to study the computer system itself.
-We will begin with two fundamental tools: version control and the shell.
-We will focus on git and bash as popular examples of each.
+We will begin with two fundamental tools: version control and the {term}`shell`.
+We will focus on git and {term}`bash` as popular examples of each.
 Sometimes understanding the tools requires understanding an aspect of the system, for example git uses cryptographic hashing which requires understanding number systems.
-Other times the tools helps us see how parts work: the shell is our interface to the operating system.
+Other times the tools helps us see how parts work: the {term}`shell` is our interface to the operating system.